 - If you think you’re sick, wear a mask or face covering while directly breastfeeding your baby.

 If you have COVID-19, the CDC recommends pumping breastmilk and having a healthy family member or friend feed your baby.

 In any pregnancy, there is a slight risk of miscarrying.
 We don’t yet have studies about miscarriage and COVID-19, but we do know that similar conditions like influenza and upper respiratory infections can increase your risk of miscarrying.
 If you get sick, our team of expert doctors and midwives are here to help you.

-Taking precautions like washing your hands regularly, disinfecting surfaces in your home and social distancing can lower your risk of catching the virus.
+Taking precautions like washing your hands regularly, wearing a mask, social distancing and considering the COVID-19 vaccine can lower your risk of getting COVID-19.
 If you have any questions, ask your OB-GYN or midwife.
 We’re here to help you stay healthy during and after your pregnancy.